UtrechtUniversity/ricgraph/README.md

 Ricgraph has been created and is being maintained by [Rik D.T.
 Janssen from Utrecht University in the Netherlands](https://www.uu.nl/staff/DTJanssen) [(ORCID 0000-0001-9510-0802)](https://orcid.org/0000-0001-9510-0802).
+You can contact him for presentations, demos and workshops.

 If you like Ricgraph, please give it a GitHub Star by clicking on the top right *Star* button on this page.
 If you have any suggestions or improvements,